-Seed Company used the Pocket during the Alis I Ron New Testament dedication Saturday, October 26, 2019, in Nigeria.
+In October 2019, Seed Company used the Pocket during the Alis I Ron New Testament dedication in Nigeria.
 Immediately following the ceremony, large groups gathered outside the church doors in anticipation of holding God’s Word in their hands.
 Although the Pocket manages 15 connections at a time, young guards who had already received the apps enthusiastically shared them with those waiting.
 Each user received a Bible storybook and a hymnal.

 The Alis I Ron language represents over 400,000 speakers.
 Having their mother tongue represented in the format they use most raises the perceived value of the Alis I Ron language.

-People in Nigeria can buy a village radio in the market for the equivalent of five US dollars.
+People in Nigeria can buy a village radio for the equivalent of five US dollars.
 These radios not only have AM/FM capabilities but also have slots for micro SD cards and USB sticks to play MP3 files.
-A Nigerian translation team recorded Scripture portions, exported an MP3, put it on an SD card, and inserted it into the village radio.

-Mary then fell prostrate outside of her church with the radio in front of her, thanking God that she could finally hear His Word in her mother tongue.
-The translators gave Mary the radio, and she begged them to record more Scriptures.
+Mary then fell prostrate outside of her church with the radio in front of her, thanking God that she could finally hear his Word in her mother tongue.
+The translators gave Mary the radio, and she urged them to record more Scriptures.

-Last summer, Render, a widely used translation software, released an editing tool that prevents Oral Bible Translation (OBT) teams from unnecessarily re-recording entire passages when only one small section needs to be corrected.
-With this new audio slicing tool, a team can take out a segment as short as ten seconds, re-record it, and insert it back into the passage.
+Just a few years ago, Render, a widely used translation software, released an editing tool that prevents Oral Bible Translation teams from unnecessarily re-recording entire passages when only one small section needs to be corrected.
+It was a game-changer!
+With this audio slicing tool, a team can take out a segment as short as 10 seconds, re-record it, and insert it back into the passage.

-OBT trainer Nathan Richey believes this feature—available at the final consultant checking and revision stages—is extremely beneficial for teams that are close to the finish line.
-Mistakes happen, and up until now, they haven’t been easy to fix.
+Oral Bible Translation trainer Nathan Richey believes this feature, which is available at the final consultant checking and revision stages, is extremely beneficial for teams that are close to finishing their translations.
+Mistakes happen, but up until now, they haven’t been easy to fix.